NBA 2K LEAGUE – AT A GLANCE

 - Wizards District Gaming selected John “JBM” Mascone of Irvington, NY with the No. 1 overall pick.

-- With the addition of the two expansion teams – Hornets Venom GT and Gen.G Tigers of Shanghai – 138 players will compete in the 2020 NBA 2K League season.
+- With the addition of the two expansion teams – Hornets Venom GT and the Gen.G Tigers of Shanghai – 138 players will compete in the 2020 NBA 2K League season.

 - During the offseason, 70 players who competed in the 2019 season were retained, leaving 68 roster spots available.

 - The 228 draft-eligible player pool consisted of 147 new players who were selected by the league through the NBA 2K League Combine, 21 players from the 11 team-hosted Pro-Am tournaments, five players from the league’s first European Invitational, five players from the league’s second Asia-Pacific (APAC) Invitational, and 50 unretained players from the 2019 season.